 Founded by an Oklahoma City native, FreeCodeCamp offers an online platform that teaches coding and computer programming to users of all ages and technical abilities.
 The platform offers courses and certificates for users interested in developing apps and programming new technologies, as well as those simply interested in learning basic computer science skills.
-To date, the platform has helped roughly 9,000 campers around the country receive developer jobs. oregon

-One of the most geographically diverse states, Oregon's economy is driven by various forms of agriculture, fishing, and hydroelectric power.
+To date, the platform has helped roughly 9,000 campers around the country receive developer jobs. oregon One of the most geographically diverse states, Oregon's economy is driven by various forms of agriculture, fishing, and hydroelectric power.
 The state is home to a thriving developer community, led by growth in Portland's "Silicon Forest" and Eugene's "Silicon Shire."
+State of the App Economy

+607 Undergrad CS degrees awarded in 2017 5,524 Current unfilled computing jobs

-The SCOUT Military app follows the mission to reward service members for their service.
+9.2% (36.6% of rural population lacks access) Population without broadband access The SCOUT Military app follows the mission to reward service members for their service.
 The mobile platform has crowdsourced more than 50,000 military-specific discounts and deals to help active service members and veterans find and redeem benefits.
 The app discovers discounts around the country, provides notifications if users are near businesses offering military discounts and sends alerts if online businesses offer new discounts and benefits.
 Based in Portland, Sheer ID is redefining how brands create instant trust in a digital world.
 By verifying the credentials of individuals, employees, and businesses, SheerID's digital verification platform unites marketing, product, and finance leaders to deliver verified access to exclusive offers and experiences.
 Leading brands like Microsoft and Spotify rely on SheerID to cultivate trusted and authentic relationships with their users without friction or fraud.
 Concentric Sky is a software design and development company based in Eugene.
 The company specializes in end-to-end software solutions and has developed software for an array of organizations, including a browsing feature for the Encyclopedia Britannica app and an analytics and reporting system for National Geographic's learning platform.

-Home to more than fifty Fortune 500 companies, Pennsylvania is often viewed as a bub for innovation.
-Developers across the Keystone State have been driving softward hub for innovation.
+View of the second seco Home to more than fifty Fortune 500 companies, Pennsylvania is often viewed as a hub for innovation.
 Developers across the Keystone State have been driving software solutions in new industries like manufacturing, banking, and agriculture.
+State of the App Economy